urbanopt/urbanopt-reopt-gem/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: enhancement
+assignees: ''
+---

-### Is your feature request related to a problem?
+**Is your feature request related to a problem?**

-A clear and concise description of what the problem is. _I'm frustrated when..._
+A clear and concise description of what the problem is: _I'm frustrated when [...]_

-### Describe the solution you'd like
+**Describe the solution you'd like**

-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen

-### Describe alternatives you've considered
+**Alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered

-### Additional context
+**Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here